 I decided to do a patchwork stripe table runner with an organza overlay on one side.
 This meant it could be used on either side for a different effect; one just the patchwork stripe pattern, the other a patchwork stripe with a snowflake pattern over the top.

-1 – Cut a piece of grease proof paper 130 cm by 26 cm wide, this is the full size of your table runner.
+- Cut a piece of paper 130x26cm wide, this is the full size of your table runner.
 If you want your table runner to be wider or longer just increase the width or length.
-Now cut out one piece of organza from this pattern piece but make sure you leave a 5 mm seam allowance when cutting.
+Now cut out one piece of organza from this pattern piece but make sure you leave a 0.5cm seam allowance when cutting.

-3 – Cut out the fabric using the pattern strips allowing a 5 mm seam allowance when cutting.
+- Cut out the fabric using the pattern strips allowing a 0.5cm seam allowance when cutting.
 You will need to cut two pieces of fabric for each pattern piece so you have one for the front and one for the back.